d-kozak/compiler-playground/README.md

 ## Other Ideas and Side Tasks

-- [ ] Restructure main and provide proper option hadling for various modes of the compiler.
+- [ ] Restructure main and provide proper option handling for various modes of the compiler.
 - [ ] Command line build command and launcher.
 - [ ] Design and implement appropriate testing infrastructure that would help you fix bugs and prevent from regressions.
   But make sure it is as loosely coupled with the actual compiler and language as possible,